 Catnip is also available in spray form and by spraying the liquid onto a scratching post you'll encourage your cat to scratch and nibble the post, not your best armchair.
 Not only does this help discourage your cat from bad habbits, but it also acts as an immediate reward for good behaviour.

-Toys for puppies and dogs, brachycephalic obstructive airway syndrome (boas), parvovirus, dental disease and more...
+Brachycephalic obstructive airway syndrome (boas), dental disease, bladder stones, crate training and more...
 Learn more...